 We have been informed that the EC is now imposing stricter requirements on applications for all new EU Notified Body appointments in the Netherlands.
 Both the Dutch Accreditation Council RvA and the Dutch Competent Authority oppose this approach, but to challenge it would take many months.

-Therefore, in close association with the Dutch Accreditation Council RvA and the Dutch Competent Authority, we are now implementing changes to the way we work to comply with the EC, which we anticipate will take six to eight weeks.
-When completed, we expect to receive notification well in advance of the 31 October Brexit date.
+Therefore, in close association with the Dutch Accreditation Council RvA and the Dutch Competent Authority, we have implemented changes to the way we work to comply with the EC.
+We have also provided information to the Dutch Ministry in response to questions raised by the EC.
+We continue to wait for the outcome of the application.

 As soon as the EU Commission confirms LRV B.V.’s appointment as an EU NoBo, we will be provided with a new Notified Body number and will issue new certification.